christiandaley/JFresh/README.md

 * pawn structure hash table
 * perft
 * logging

-Currently working on:
-* king tropism in the eval function
-* better draw detection
-* getting pondering to work properly

 The log file for JFresh will be written to the current working directory of the executable.